-You can also choose to invest your future deposits across any combination of the available investment options, providing the total is equal to 100%.
-This is called redirecting future deposits.
+You can also choose to invest your future contributions and rollovers across any combination of the available investment options, providing the total is equal to 100%.
+This is called redirecting future contributions.

-A switch made to future deposits will take effect from the time it is processed.
+A switch made to future contributions and rollovers will take effect from the time it is processed (switches made to future contributions via the member portal will take effect immediately).